Measures to assist foreign domestic helpers and employers to cope with COVID-19 pandemic extended

 The Government will continue to implement the previous measure to enable employers to extend the validity period of the existing contracts with their outgoing FDHs.
 For all FDH contracts that will expire on or before March 31, 2022, the Commissioner for Labour has given in-principle consent for extending the employment period stated in Clause 2 of the Standard Employment Contract for a maximum period of six months, on the basis that such variation is agreed upon by both the employer and the FDH.
 However, applications for further extension of those contracts which have already been extended under the previous flexibility arrangement, including that announced on September 28, 2021, will not be considered.

 If arrangements cannot be made for a newly hired FDH to come to Hong Kong within the above-mentioned six-month extended period and the employer needs to continue to employ his/her FDH beyond the six-month extended period, the employer should consider applying for contract renewal with the existing FDH.

 Deferral of return to the place of origin

-In view of the COVID-19 pandemic, the Government will further extend the relevant flexibility arrangement announced on December 30, 2020.
+In view of the COVID-19 pandemic, the Government will further extend the current flexibility arrangement.
 If an FDH is unable to return to his/her place of origin within the aforementioned one-year period, he/she may, upon agreement with his/her employer, apply to the ImmD for a further extension of the limit of stay until the end of his/her contract such that he/she may return to the place of origin within that period.
 Same as applications for contract renewal with the same employer, such applications are acceptable within eight weeks prior to the expiry of the existing contract.

 The Government reminds employers and FDHs that the above flexibility arrangement must be mutually agreed between the employer and the FDH, and that the requirement that FDHs should return to their place of origin continues to be in place.
 Employers should arrange for their FDHs to return to the place of origin within the extended limit of stay.